garvit3835/product-docs-feature/environment-variables/secrets.md

 Once a secret is saved, it won't be visible in the UI or CLI.
 It will be available at build- or launch-time.
 It will also be available in the running workspaces.

-{% hint style="warning" %}
-**Reserved prefix** `DEVZERO_` is a reserved prefix used by the platform.
-They may change at any time so relying on them is not advisable.

-You may store environment variables or secrets with line breaks.
-{% endhint %}

 You can access secrets within builds or at launch-time, just like you would access any environment variable.
 If your secret is called `MY_SECRET_KEY`, to access its value anywhere, use `$MY_SECRET_KEY`.
 At runtime, you can use the `env` binary to verify that the secrets are present within that context.

 All secrets are stored securely within DevZero in an isolated HashiCorp Vault deployment.